Academany/fabzero/w1/doc.md

 > Record a 30 seconds video showing something you do on screen.

-* Do not underestimate the legacy `.gif` format.
-It is very useful to show short videos (2 to 5 seconds) like a led blinking.
-It also shows your emotions and helps the people understand how do you feel doing fab academy.
-It does not require autoplay.
-There are a number of resources for downloading, manipulating or converting to `.gif` like [Giphy](http://giphy.com/), [Ezgif](http://ezgif.com/video-to-gif) and many more.
+* The legacy `.gif` format is useful to show short videos (2 to 5 seconds) like a led blinking, but it is very inefficient.
+It is recommended that you convert them to `.mp4`.
+There are a number of resources for downloading, manipulating or converting `.gif` files like [Giphy](http://giphy.com/), [Ezgif](http://ezgif.com/video-to-gif) and many more.

 ![](img/doc/ok.gif)

-> Include one of these GIF in your archive.

 * Experiment with adding titles and subtitles to your videos (in another language or for people with disabilities for example).
 Subtitles can be hardcoded or softcoded, find out the difference.
 You can create subtitles with YouTube Creator Studio.